SchmidtDSE/plastics-prototype/README.md

 Development standards
 --------------------------------------------------------------------------------
+This project uses the following:

-Front-end tests are supported through Grunt (`grunt`) and eslint (`npx eslint ./js/*.js`).
-Note that CI / CD may execute other tests and all pull requests should be passing all test and lint operations before merge.
-When in doubt, please follow the [JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html).
-Reviewers may also impose certain requirements around usability and accessibility as to be discussed during reviews.
+ - Primarily, front-end tests are supported through Grunt (`grunt`) and QUnit.
+Meanwhile style is generally enforced eslint (`npx eslint ./js/*.js`).
+ - Note that CI / CD may execute other tests and all pull requests should be passing all test and lint operations before merge.
+ - When in doubt, please follow the [JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html).
+ - Reviewers may also impose certain requirements around usability and accessibility as to be discussed during reviews.

+Please be kind.
+Open source is an act of love.

 <br>